203 Southpointe Ct, Murfreesboro, TN

 Knowing the steps ahead of time removes most of the stress from a remodel.
 Here is how a typical Sky Stone project unfolds.

 2. Digital laser templating.
-Once your cabinets are set, we use digital laser templating to map your kitchen to within a fraction of a millimeter.
+Once your cabinets are set and level, we use digital laser templating to map your kitchen to within a fraction of a millimeter.
 This is what guarantees a flawless fit around walls that are never perfectly square and an exact match at every seam.
+Learn more about laser templating.

 3. Fabrication and book-matching.
 In the shop, your slab is cut with CNC precision.
 For dramatic stones, we book-match seams so the veining mirrors across the joint, creating a continuous, intentional pattern instead of a random break.
 Edges are profiled and polished to your chosen style.

 4. Installation.
-Our crew removes your old tops (if needed), sets and levels the new stone, joins and color-matches the seams, and secures everything.
-Most kitchens are installed in a single day.
-Many of our Murfreesboro clients are measured and installed within about a week of selecting their slab.
+Our crew removes your old tops (if needed), sets and levels the new stone, joins and color-matches the seams, secures everything, and seals natural stone.
+Most kitchens are installed in a single day, and many of our Murfreesboro clients are measured and installed within about a week of selecting their slab.
+See the full fabrication and installation process.

 How do you choose a countertop fabricator in Middle Tennessee?